-Since October 2014, I am a DPhil (PhD) student in International Relations at Nuffield College, University of Oxford.
+Since September 2019, after completing my DPhil in International Relations, I am a PPRF in Politics at Nuffield College, University of Oxford.
 My research focuses on norm contestation, and thus explores debates over the meaning of international norms.

 Before starting a doctorate at Oxford University, I studied the M.A. in Law and Diplomacy at the Fletcher School, Tufts University, and a B.A.
 In International Relations at the University of Dresden.
 In-between degrees, I worked for the United Nations High Commissioner for Refugees (UNHCR) and the Norwegian Refugee Council (NRC) in Panama.
 Furthermore, I coordinated the canvassing campaign of the Social Democratic Party (SPD) in the federal elections 2014 and worked as chief of staff of a member of the German Bundestag.